Lookout at Whitehaven Beach, Whitsundays Island

 Where: Sydney, NSW

 Surfing a wave at Bondi should be on everyone’s bucket list.
 If you’re rusty with a surfboard, book in for a class at Let’s Go SurfingThe school prides itself on the popular two-hour beginners’ course, which goes through the essentials of water safety (including Bondi’s dangerous rips), paddling and how to catch a wave.
-Each lesson starts on the sand, so you can ask embarrassing questions without fear.
+Each lesson starts on the sand, so you can ask all your questions without fear.

 Time Out tip: After your lesson, head to one of North Bondi's excellent cafés like Porch and Parlour or Harry's Bondi